3D Forest

 > cd build

-> /Applications/CMake.app/Contents/bin/cmake -G "Unix Makefiles" .. -DCMAKE_INSTALL_PREFIX=.. -DCMAKE_PREFIX_PATH=/Users/user/Qt/5.15.2/clang_64 -DCMAKE_BUILD_TYPE=Debug -DBUILD_EXAMPLES=ON -DFORCE_QT5=ON
+> /Applications/CMake.app/Contents/bin/cmake -G "Unix Makefiles" .. -DCMAKE_INSTALL_PREFIX=.. -DCMAKE_PREFIX_PATH=/Users/user/Qt/5.15.2/clang_64 -DCMAKE_BUILD_TYPE=Debug -DBUILD_EXAMPLES=ON

 > make